 Styles of eating

-British people eat off crockery (plates and bowls) using a knife and fork.
+British people eat off crockery (plates and bowls) using a knife, fork or spoon.

 Manners are very important.
 Always say please and thank you, or people will consider you to be rude.